 Hemp Milk is quite possibly the healthiest plant-based milk out there!
 So, it definitely it deserves a bit of love here in the Kind Earth Kitchen.
+This is quite possibly my favourite plant milk ever.

 In fact, you can make it in a couple of delicious, minutes – flat.